In shadow of crackdown, Turkey commemorates failed coup

 "This parliament, which withstood bombs, has been rendered obsolete and its authority removed," said Kemal Kilicdaroglu, in a reference to an April referendum that Erdogan narrowly won, giving him sweeping executive powers.

 "In the past year, justice has been destroyed.
-Instead of rapid normalization, a permanent state of emergency has been implemented."
+Instead of rapid normalisation, a permanent state of emergency has been implemented."

 Kilicdaroglu this month finished a 25-day, 425 km (265 mile) "justice march" from Ankara to Istanbul, to protest the detention of a CHP lawmaker.
 The march, although largely ignored by the pro-government media, culminated in a massive rally in Istanbul against the crackdown.